Coyote

 Legal and Ethical Considerations

 Wolves are federally protected animals.
-Hunting them without proper permits can result in heavy fines and legal penalties.
+Hunting or trapping coyotes without proper permits can result in heavy fines and legal penalties.

 However, coyotes are nuisance animals in most states, which means fewer restrictions in most cases.

 Mistaking a wolf for a coyote will have legal repercussions and significant impacts on conservation efforts for wolves.
-Studying the differences ensures you're hunting legally and ethically.
+Whether hunting coyotes in the spring or throughout the year, studying the differences ensures you're hunting legally and ethically.

 Using Technology to Assist with Identification for Coyote vs Wolf